 Justin Lenarcic, Global Alternative Investment Strategist

-- Hedge fund returns were negative in October, but outperformed global equities, credit and fixed income.
+- Hedge fund returns were positive in January, outperforming global credit, but underperforming global equities and fixed income.

-We remain highly constructive on several prospective Private Capital opportunities and recommend that investors continue to diversify their private capital investments by vintage year.
-Our even-weight recommendation for the strategy is more a representation of our outlook on the Large Buyout strategy rather than a lack of strong opportunities in the Private Capital space, particularly with Private Debt.
+Private Capital: We remain highly constructive on several prospective Private Capital opportunities and recommend that qualified, financially sophisticated investors continue to diversify their Private Capital investments by vintage year.
+Our even weight position is more representative of our tepid outlook on the Large Buyout strategy than it is reflective of a lack of opportunities in Private Capital—particularly opportunities within Private Debt (which we find compelling).

-We maintain an even-weight recommendation for Private Real Estate.
-Despite the recent reduction in core commercial property values, we still believe many core markets are fully priced or overpriced for new capital investment.
-However, we believe there are compelling opportunities, especially in more opportunistic global strategies.
+Private Real Estate: We maintain an even weight recommendation for Private Real Estate.
+Despite the recent reduction in core commercial property values, we still believe that many core markets are fully priced or overpriced for new capital investment.
+We see potential opportunities in more opportunistic global strategies.

 |Weight||Rationale and Further Detail|